agile-learning-institute/mentorHub-kafka-connect/README.md

 # mentorHub-kafka-connect

-This repo builds and publishes a custom Kafka-Connect contaienr with MongoDB and ElasticSearch plug-ins installed, and sources and sink's configured.
+This repo builds and publishes a custom Kafka-Connect container with MongoDB and ElasticSearch plug-ins installed, and sources and sinks configured.
 See [Extending Confluent Images](https://docs.confluent.io/platform/current/installation/docker/development.html#extending-images) for information on how to install plugins.
 See [Running Kafka Connect in Containers](https://developer.confluent.io/courses/kafka-connect/docker-containers/) for more information about using kafka-connect containers.

 Table of Contents
 - [Contributing](#contributing)